Articles are substantial: explanations, analysis, technical specifications, or historical context, useful for reference. I often keep them updated.

 The battles over who controls software, data, and communications have been running for thirty years and are not over.
-These articles cover the legal and policy terrain — patents, privacy law, data sovereignty — from the perspective of someone who has been involved in several of the fights directly.
+These articles cover the legal and policy terrain — patents, privacy law, data sovereignty — from being in the middle of it.

 A recurring theme in my work is that software fragility is underestimated and under-addressed.
 These projects and articles approach that problem from different angles — data integrity, reproducibility, reversibility, and version control.